FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

 ![merge](../imgs/merge.avif)

-### Resolve conflicts
+### Resolve merge conflicts
-While you make changes in the new branch, if there is any change in the 'main' branch for the same page at the same location, you'll likely get conflicts.
-Here’s how you resolve them.
+A merge conflict occurs when multiple team members make changes to the same part of the project such as modify the same screen, widget, or configuration simultaneously.

+For example, imagine two developers, Alice and Bob, are working on the same FlutterFlow project and both decide to update the same button widget.

+**Alice's Changes (Branch: `feature-alice`)**

+- Changes the button text to "Submit Form"
+- Changes the button color to blue

+**Bob's Changes (Branch: `feature-bob`)**

+- Changes the button text to "Send"
+- Changes the button color to green

+When Alice's changes are merged into the main project first, her updates will be integrated without any issues.
+However, when Bob tries to merge his changes afterward, a merge conflict will occur because the changes to the button text and color have already been modified by Alice.

+If you get merge conflicts, here’s how you resolve them.

 <div style={{
     position: 'relative',